Jermaine Dupri: 2010–present: The Rap Game

-On October 7, 2013, he replaced Randy Jackson as Carey's talent manager.
+On October 7, 2013, he replaced Randy Jackson as Mariah Carey's talent manager.
 He later parted ways with Carey in August 2014, though they still maintain a professional relationship, as he was a producer on nearly all of her albums since Daydream (1995).

 In 2014, Dupri produced multiple tracks for Mariah Carey and Jagged Edge on their respective albums (Me.
 I Am Mariah...
 The Elusive Chanteuse and J.E.
 Heartbreak 2).

 In 2015, Dupri and Queen Latifah created a reality television series, The Rap Game.
 The eight-episode series premiered on Lifetime on New Year's Day, 2016.
 It followed five emerging artists, ages 11–16, who were immersed in the Atlanta hip-hop scene in a quest to become a rap star.
 Dupri was joined by guests including Usher, Ludacris, Da Brat, T.I. and Silentó; they gave the competitors advice on what it takes to be in the industry.

 In 2018, he was inducted into the Songwriters Hall of Fame.
 This made Dupri the second musician from the hip-hop genre to be inducted, with only Jay-Z being inducted prior.

 Also in 2018, Jermaine Dupri and his "So So Def" brand celebrated an exhibit at the Grammy Museum in Los Angeles, California called, Jermaine Dupri & So So Def, 25 Years Of Elevating Culture.

 In 2022, Dupri produced "If I Get Caught" with R&B duo Dvsn.
+On 9 February 2024, Dupri released the single "This Lil' Game We Play", featuring Nelly, Ashanti and Juicy J.

 Personal life

-He has a daughter, Shaniah Mauldin, with Pam Sweat, who appeared on reality TV show Growing Up Hip Hop: Atlanta.
+He has two daughters; his eldest daughter, Shaniah Mauldin, with Pam Sweat, appeared on the reality TV show Growing Up Hip Hop: Atlanta.

 From 2002 to 2009, Dupri was involved in a romantic relationship with singer Janet Jackson, which resulted in a brief musical connection.

 Dupri is vegan and promoted the lifestyle through a PETA ad, encouraging fans to "Feel the beets.
 Lose the meats."

+Dupri endorsed Kamala Harris in the 2024 US presidential election.